nathanleiby/bevy-jam-4/DESIGN.md

 goo radius corresponds to armor/damage amount? (e.g. hit a big goo with a small goo and it shrinks) Instead try: many small Goos.
 Big goo IS many small goos, and numbers could work out.

+--

+accident: goo was carrying one of the purple balls - maybe objective is to push / shepherd objects around? seems fun with the physics.
+Fixed Joints maybe could be more like webs/nets